viboes/std-make/doc/proposal/reflection/ProductTypeAlgorithms.md

 ## Locating the interface on a specific namespace

-The name of  *product type* algorithms, `tarnsform`, `replace`, `join`, are quite common.
+The name of  *product type* algorithms, `transform`, `replace`, `join`, are quite common.
 Nesting them on a specific namespace makes the intent explicit.

 We can also preface them with `product_type_`, but the role of namespaces was to be able to avoid this kind of prefixes.